 Do not over-do it.
 Gradually introduce this food to your diet and get the 'green light' from your PCP (Primary Care Physician.)

-Nutritional Yeast can be found in Health Food Stores and even major food chains such as Whole Foods.
+Nutritional Yeast can be found in Health Food Stores and even major food chains such as Whole Foods and Walmart.
 It can also be found online, however, I recommend ordering it from a good, qualified source.

 For a gluten-free diet, Nutritional Yeast contains no gluten or MSG.

 As with many foods, there can be side effects.
 Always check with your primary doctor before introducing Nutritional Yeast into your present diet.
 If you get the ok signal, be sure to take it easy when you first start using Nutritional Yeast.
 Do it gradually.
 Also please heed the following:

 - Itching may occur in some people along with bloating and gas formation.